INTERVIEW AND LIVE PICTURES BY MARKO SYRJÄLÄ

 David Ellefson is a co-founder and original bassist for legendary metal band Megadeth.
 Other than vocalist/guitarist Dave Mustaine, he was the only constant member of Megadeth from the time of their establishment in 1983 to the group’s hiatus in 2002.
-During that period Megadeth released nine highly successful albums like: RUST IN PEACE, PEACE SELLS … BUT WHO’S BUYING and YOUTHANASIA which are nowadays a thrash metal classics.
-Mustaine subsequently reformed Megadeth in 2004 but without David Ellefson and it wasn’t until last February when he finally re-joined in the band.
-During his off-Megadeth years, Ellefson worked with several different bands and projects including: Soulfly, Tim “Ripper” Owens, Killing Machine, F5, and all-star cover band Hail!.
-Megadeth are currently on tour celebrating the 20th anniversary of RUST IN PEACE and in July 2010 the band arrived to headline the Tuska Festival in Helsinki.
+During that period, Megadeth released nine highly successful albums like RUST IN PEACE, PEACE SELLS … BUT WHO’S BUYING and YOUTHANASIA, which are nowadays a thrash metal classics.
+Mustaine subsequently reformed Megadeth in 2004 but without David Ellefson, and it wasn’t until last February when he finally rejoined in the band.
+During his off-Megadeth years, Ellefson worked with several different groups and projects including Soulfly, Tim “Ripper” Owens, Killing Machine, F5, and all-star cover band Hail!.
+Megadeth is currently on tour celebrating the 20th anniversary of RUST IN PEACE, and in July 2010, the band arrived to headline the Tuska Festival in Helsinki.
 Here’s what Dave had to say about their reunion, the projects, and about the future of Megadeth… read on!

 First things first: how does it feel to be back?

 Back in Helsinki or back in Megadeth?
 Both maybe?